ethanthoma/personal-website/posts/abusing_use.md

 The `defer` function is meant for side-effect code.
-Gleam doesn't have a good way for typing side-effects (flix my beloved) but there are times where one needs to do something at the end of function like clean up memory.
+Gleam doesn't have a good way for typing side-effects (flix my beloved) but there are times where one needs to do something at the end of function like clean up memory or close a DB connection.

 Take for example: